cissora/paradex_jwt_auth/README.md

 This repository provides a working Python implementation of Paradex JWT authentication, tested and compatible with their latest production environment.

+Paradex offers robust documentation and additional community resources (which I highly recommend exploring in detail).
+However, developers may still encounter subtle inconsistencies or ambiguities when implementing JWT-based authentication flows — particularly around off-chain signature schemas, Pedersen hashing, and the precise structure of the authorization payloads.
+This repo was created to address those challenges with a working Python implementation that bridges Paradex’s SDK abstractions and its underlying cryptographic signing primitives.
+Through reverse-engineering message formats and normalizing .env usage across environments, I surfaced edge cases involving L1→L2 key derivation, keccak-prefixed messages, and JWT expiration handling.
+These insights are especially relevant for developers working across Python, Rust, or Node.js, where Paradex’s schema enforcement and onboarding logic demand exact replication of canonical byte representations.
+This repo provides a clean separation of signing logic, environment configuration, and REST client workflows — helping others bypass common JWT pitfalls and build production-grade integrations with confidence.

 ## Features

 - Uses the `paradex_py` SDK